gdilay/py-text-adventure/README.md

 ### Bigger Challenges: (~10 each)

 - (10) (Creative) Create your own adventure.
-It should come with some helper-functions; for example, if you want to do something in the style of the mansion, write a helper function that ``create_closet(room)`` that creates a closet for whatever room you call it on; (all or most closets can be boring) but creates a new room and two exits as needed.
+It should come with some helper-functions.
+    - For example, if you want to do something in the style of the mansion, write a helper function that ``create_closet(room)`` that creates a closet for whatever room you call it on; (all or most closets can be boring) but creates a new room and two exits as needed.
 - (8) (Cats) Create a black cat that wanders from room to room.
 Announce the existence of the cat when you happen to be in the same place as it.
     - (4) If the player has some sort of cat treat (raw fish?), have it purr and not leave the room if they're in the same place.
 - (8) (Software Engineering) -- Get your code/project onto Github!